Invited session 21:

 Ecosystem Vehicle-Infrastructure for CCAM

 Operational design domain (ODD) is a description of the specific operating conditions in which the automated driving system is designed to properly operate, including but not limited to roadway types, speed range, environmental conditions (weather, daytime/night time, etc.), prevailing traffic law and regulations, and other domain constraints.
 Any automation use case of level 1-4 is usable only in its specific ODD, thereby an ODD can be very limited, for instance a segregated road or a single fixed route on low-speed public streets.
-The attributes of the ODD can be differentiated between vehicle design (technology constraints for environmental conditions) and operational domain (technology constraints for infrastructure).
-They are directly connected to the way the automated driving system works and the interaction with its environment and the infrastructure, which can be classified by Infrastructure Support Classification for Automated Driving, ISAD.
-In this session, known information about ODD and ISAD shall be combined to help extending the today´s research use cases for faster innovation.
+The attributes of the ODD are directly connected to the way the automated driving system works and the interaction with its environment.
+In this session, known information about the ODD and the requirements of automotive industry to run innovation and safe systems for an automated future are combined with the discussion about how automated driving can be facilitated through measures, like vehicle technology, (digital) infrastructure-related support services and otherwise, that help preserving and extending the ODD.

 Special focus session 22: